Tag Type | Regular (both) deer and/or whitetail deer |

 I highly recommend that you double check your log in information before the sale.
 And if you haven't purchased or applied in Idaho before, setup your account before this December 1 timeframe to make this process a lot smoother.

-If you really want to ensure you get the deer unit/elk zone you want, you should log in to your IDFG account roughly 30 minutes in advance of the 10 a.m. sale time.
+If you really want to ensure you get the deer unit/elk zone you want, you should get in the waiting room roughly 30 minutes in advance of the 10 a.m. sale time.

 Everyone logged on in advance will be put into a “virtual waiting room” and then at 10 a.m. everyone who was in the waiting room will be randomly assigned a place in line to make a purchase, so there is no real benefit to logging in well in advance of the sale.
 Each year I hear people claiming that logging in way early has a benefit.
 I have co-workers that log in 5 minutes before the 10 a.m. sale date and they have a better number than I do.
 Then I also have some log in earlier than me and they also get a better number than I do.
 So there is no benefit to logging in super early.